spryker/spryker-docs/docs/pbc/all/dynamic-multistore/202307.0/dynamic-multistore.md

 {% endinfo_block %}

-The *Dynamic Multistore* feature enables the creation and management of multiple online stores within the same region of the Back Office installation.
+The *Dynamic Multistore* feature lets you create and manage multiple online stores within the same region of the Back Office installation.
 It streamlines the setup and maintenance of distinct stores tailored to various customer segments, regions, or product categories.

 In the following sections, you can learn more details about the capabilities of Dynamic Multistore.
 ## Viewing stores